erfianugrah/markov-mail/docs/TRAINING.md

 The fraud detection system uses NGram Markov Chain models trained on large datasets of legitimate and fraudulent email patterns.
 This guide covers training, deployment, and maintenance of these models.

+## Quick Start

+**New to Markov Mail?** You don't need to train models from scratch:
+- **Pre-trained Models**: See [`config/production/`](../config/production/) for production-ready Markov models and calibration
+- **97.96% F1 Score**: Trained on 92K emails for Markov models, 89K for calibration
+- **Just Upload to KV**: Follow the instructions in [`config/production/README.md`](../config/production/README.md)

+The rest of this document covers the training workflow for users who want to:
+- Retrain models on custom datasets
+- Update models with new fraud patterns
+- Experiment with different training parameters

 ## ⚠️ CRITICAL: Pattern-Based vs Content-Based Labels

 **Most spam/phishing datasets label emails based on MESSAGE CONTENT (spam/phishing), not ADDRESS PATTERNS (bot-generated).** This causes severe training issues: